HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

 In this script, we simulated synthetic breeding following the "exchanged-village bull" scheme.
-- A first generation of crossbred animals (G<sub>21</sub> ) were produced by mating local cows from the smallholder farms with exotic bulls.
+- a first generation of crossbred animals were produced by mating local cows from the smallholder farms with exotic bulls.
-- Five best crossbred bulls in a village v<sub>i</sub> were selected and randomly allocated to farms located in another village v<sub>j</sub>.
+- five best crossbred bulls in a village (i) were selected and randomly allocated to farms located in another village (j).
-  - The village v<sub>j</sub> was randomly chosen at each generation and should differed from v<sub>i</sub>.
+- the village j was randomly chosen at each generation and should differed from village i.

 We assumed
 - phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred cows and bulls (see `SimParameters.R`).
 - a cooperation between farmers from different villages for the exchanges of semen among villages.

 ## Crossbreeding - synthetic "population-wide bull"

 ##### Code